jgarzik/rpcsrv/README.md

 A C++ multi-threaded JSON-RPC server skeleton, in straight C++11.

-Currently implements two simple JSON-RPC methods, "ping" (always returns true) and "echo" (echoes params back as the result), but sufficient code exists to support a wide range of RPC methods, inputs and outputs.
+Currently implements two simple JSON-RPC methods, "ping" (always returns string "pong") and "echo" (echoes params back as the result), but sufficient code exists to support a wide range of RPC methods, inputs and outputs.

 ## Building